Pankov404/DevStack-with-Swift-Neutron-LBaaS/README.md

 # DevStack with Swift Neutron &amp; LBaaS
 Preconfigured DevStack (Snapshot from jenkins 21/05/2015) with Swift, Neutron &amp; LBaaSv2

 ##Intro
-This repo was successfully tested on Ubuntu 14.04 (test date: 22/05/2015)
+This repo was successfully tested on Ubuntu 14.04 (test date: 22/05/2015) with VirtualBox 4.3.28

 This repo was created for easy testing installation the latest version of DevStack (Juno) with Swift, Neutron &amp; LBaaSv2

+Its also automatically enables IPv4 by default and disables IPv6

 ##Pre-installation
 Please check that you distro is updated